-Starting with this release, Appian RPA no longer uses Nexus as its default code repository.
-You can still use Nexus as your code repository when you upgrade to Appian 20.3.
-However, if you choose to use the local Appian RPA console repository, you'll need to complete a few manual steps, described on this page.
+Appian RPA no longer uses Nexus as its default code repository.
+You can still use Nexus as your code repository if your site was previously on a version below 20.3, but Nexus may be removed in a future release.
+To use the local Appian RPA console repository instead of Nexus, you'll need to complete a few manual steps, described on this page.

 These steps apply to any Appian RPA developer who has previously developed or deployed a robotic process in the environment.
 If you are a new Appian RPA developer and have not deployed a robotic process prior to this release, you don't need to complete these steps.
 Everything is taken care of automatically.